jaanga/jaanga.github.io/cookbook-html/templates/menu-content-browser/github-api-menu-of-readme-files/readme.md

 * Uses GitHub API
 * Finds all files in a specified folder with file name 'readme.md'
 * Creates a web page with all the file names in a menu
-* Click the file name lobks to view the contents if the read me in HTML
+* Click the file names in the menu to view the contents of the read me in HTML

 ## Where Used